Donders-Institute/rdm-wiki/docs/1_Introduction/1_WhatisRDM.rst

 ==========

 We created this handbook to teach you everything you need to know about :bdg-success:`RDM` within the :bdg-danger:`DCCN`.
-The :bdg-danger:`DCCN` technical group has streamlined the process of :bdg-success:`RDM` so that you can focus your time and energy on your research!
+:bdg-danger:`DCCN` support staff continuously works on streamlining the :bdg-success:`RDM` procedures so that you can focus your time and energy on your research!
 However, in order to benefit from this streamlining, you have to learn about our :bdg-primary:`facilities`, :bdg-info:`policies` :bdg-dark:`tools`, :bdg-warning:`Workflows`, and :bdg-warning:`Standard Operating Procedures`.

 **This handbook contains tutorials which will teach you how to navigate the** :bdg-success:`RDM` **infrastructure in the** :bdg-danger:`DCCN` **so that you can run your project efficiently and in compliance with our policies.**